• Skip to primary navigation

 The best way to reheat the dumplings is to use a steamer or steaming insert.
 Here's a photo of how I reheat yeast dumplings in a covered pot with a steaming insert.
 There is some water in the bottom of the pot, which produces steam as it cooks, heating the dumplings.
 You can heat potato dumplings the same way.

-You can also cut the dumplings into pieces and fry them in a pan with other foods (a little fat, pork roast, sauerkraut, sweet and sour cabbage).
+You can also cut the dumplings into pieces and fry them in a pan with other foods (a little fat, pork roast, sauerkraut, and sweet and sour cabbage).

 Another option is to warm up the dumpling in the microwave.
 In this case, put them in a plastic bag, sprinkle a little water in it, and put the bag with dumplings in the microwave to heat them up.